SNAPSHOT-India stocks, bonds, rupee, swap, call at 0802 GMT

 --------------

-The partially convertible rupee stronger at 61.54/55 per dollar against previous close of 61.8350/8450, tracking gains in domestic shares and strength in other Asian currencies.
+The partially convertible rupee stronger at 63.19/20 per dollar compared with Friday's close of 63.2950/3050, tracking strength in shares.
+Traders expect month-end and quarter-end demand for dollars to weigh on rupee later in session.

 GOVERNMENT BONDS